Wolf Prize in Chemistry

 The Wolf Prize in Chemistry is awarded annually by the Wolf Foundation in Israel.
-It is one of the six Wolf Prizes established by the Foundation and awarded since 1978; the others are in Agriculture, Mathematics, Medicine, Physics and Arts.
+It is one of the six Wolf Prizes established by the Foundation and has been awarded since 1978; the others are in Agriculture, Mathematics, Medicine, Physics, and Arts.

 The Wolf Prize in Chemistry is considered to be one of the most prestigious international chemistry awards, behind only the Nobel Prize in Chemistry.
 Becoming a Wolf Prize laureate has been viewed as a potential precursor to receiving the Nobel Prize.
-As of 2022, 12 awardees have subsequently become Nobel laureates; the most recent of those is Carolyn Bertozzi, who received the Nobel Prize the same year.
+As of 2025, 13 awardees have subsequently become Nobel laureates; the most recent of those is Omar M. Yaghi.

 Laureates

 Laureates per country

-Below is a chart of all laureates per country (updated to 2023 laureates).
-Some laureates are counted more than once if have multiple citizenship.
+Below is a chart of all laureates per country (updated to 2025 laureates).
+Some laureates are counted more than once if they have multiple citizenships.